Minisal/ICP/README.md

  - [ ] Feature Detaction

 #### Data Association
- - [x] Use KD-tree/OCtree to find the k-nearst neighbor of each point.
+ - [x] Use KD-tree/OCtree to find the nearst neighbor of each point.
  - [ ] Normal Shooting
  - [ ] Feature descriptor matching

 #### Outlier Rejection
- - [x] Remove correspondence with high distance for outlier rejection.
+ - [ ] Remove correspondence with high distance for outlier rejection.
- - [x] Remove worst x% of correspondences for outlier rejection.
+ - [ ] Remove worst x% of correspondences for outlier rejection.

 #### Loss Function
  - [ ] Point-to-Plane